|If you have problems viewing this e-mail, please click this link.|

 About Bohemia Interactive

 Established in 1999 in Prague, Czech Republic, Bohemia Interactive is an independent game development studio which is primarily known for its award-winning mil-sim Arma series, starting with Arma: Cold War Assault.
 Published in 2001, this debut title became the no. 1 bestselling PC game around the world and has won many international awards.
-The hugely successful series was followed by Arma 1 and Arma 2 on PC as well as Arma 2 Firing Range on mobile devices, before a standalone PC expansion Operation Arrowhead was released, as well as three DLC which greatly added to the series.
-Bohemia Interactive is also the developer of Take On Helicopters and the recently released Carrier Command: Gaea Mission.
-The studio is currently working on Arma 3 and the standalone version of DayZ.
+The hugely successful series was followed by Arma 1 and Arma 2 on PC as well as Arma 2: Firing Range on mobile devices, before a standalone PC expansion Operation Arrowhead was released, as well as three DLC which greatly added to the series.
+Bohemia Interactive is also the developer of Take On Helicopters, Carrier Command: Gaea Mission and the recently released Arma Tactics – a turn-based strategy game for Android, iOS, PC, Linux and Mac.
+In addition to their support for Arma 3, Bohemia Interactive is currently working on Take On Mars (currently available as an Early Access title on Steam) and the standalone version of DayZ.
 More information about Bohemia Interactive is available at www.bistudio.com.